-The Bureau of Investigative Journalism is an independent, not-for-profit media organisation that holds power to account.
-We tackle big subjects through deep reporting that uncovers the truth.
+The Bureau of Investigative Journalism is an independent, not-for-profit organisation that holds power to account.
+Founded in 2010 by David and Elaine Potter, we tackle big subjects through deep reporting that uncovers the truth.
 We tell the stories that matter.

 Right now, public interest journalism is more vital than ever.
 Trust and truth are under threat and your support is needed to keep quality reporting alive.